amir-rismani/nextjs15-tutorial/04-blog/frontend/README.md

 - Add `font-family: var(--vazir-font)` to the `globals.css` file for the `html` and `body` tags

+### App Icon

+Use an image file to set an app icon by placing a `favicon`, `icon`, or `apple-icon` image file within your /app directory.
+The favicon image can only be located in the top level of app/.

+Next.js will evaluate the file and automatically add the appropriate tags to your app's `<head>` element.

 ## Getting Started

 First, run the development server: